Pessary (vaginal insert)

 tape allows withdrawal of the insert at the end of dosing.

-CERVIDIL® is in an aluminium/polyethylene foil sachet, each containing 1 pessary (vaginal insert).
+CERVIDIL is in an aluminium/polyethylene foil sachet, each containing 1 pessary (vaginal

-CERVIDIL® is kept in a freezer and removed immediately before use.
-It is store in the hospital.
+CERVIDIL is kept in a freezer and removed immediately before use.
+It is stored in

 The used pessary (vaginal insert) should be disposed of as clinical waste.